CALL (561) 512 - 1742 #ownakasha

 It is my oppinion that the importance of ART in our world is paramount.
 Artists throughout the ages have always been barometers of civilization, mirrors of human nature and proof of our fleeting existence.
 Society needs to see itself in the physical expressions of art as reminders and check points ib history.
 Therefore, an Artist must be acknowledged, supported, and encouraged to develop their craft.
 It is the Artist who provokes us, persuades us, and pleases us at our core.
 And so, it is the Artist who remains diligent to preserve basic human elements through the pursuit of art.

-Conceptual Photograph, 1/1 by KASHA
+The Celebration, 1/1 Conceptual Photograph, by KASHA